Jim Mallinder

-David James Mallinder is a rugby union coach and former player currently working with Scottish Rugby as performance director.
+David James Mallinder is a rugby union coach and former player.
 He is a former head coach of Sale Sharks, England Under 21s, England Saxons and Northampton Saints.
+He has worked with Scottish Rugby as performance director.

 Playing career

 In his playing days, Mallinder was a fullback at Sale Sharks, where he stayed for 15 years as a player and a coach.
 He was formerly a PE and Mathematics teacher at William Hulme's Grammar School in Manchester before the game turned professional.

 He retired from playing in 2001 after nearly 400 games for Sale and two England caps.

 Coaching career

 Sale Sharks and England roles

 Mallinder was appointed as the Sharks' head coach in 2001 after retiring from his playing career.
 In his first season, he took the Sharks from 11th to 2nd in the Premiership and their first Heineken Cup qualification.
 In 2002 he led Sale to the Parker Pen Shield, now the European Challenge Cup, and their first silverware.

 In 2004 Mallinder left Sale to take up a post in the RFU's National Academy.
 There he worked with Brian Ashton and Dorian West, as he masterminded the England Under 21s into winning the Under 21s' version of the Six Nations in 2006 with a clean sweep of five wins out of five.
 He was also named by UK Sport in their prestigious Elite Coach scheme.

 He was subsequently handed the reins of the England Saxons, where he had an impressive record of 15 wins from 16 matches.
 His last match in charge saw the Saxons defeat the New Zealand Maori at Twickenham to win the Churchill Cup.